KBSwift/jsonSlide/README.md

 **Backend**
 - **Java**: Java 17
 - **Gradle**: Configured with Gradle Wrapper and predefined instructions for automatic build with Intellij or similar IDE
-- **Micronaut**: Version 4.4.3. - Modern, JVM-based, full-stack microservices framework designed for building modular, easily testable microservice applications
+- **Micronaut**: v4.4.3. - Modern, JVM-based, full-stack microservices framework designed for building modular, easily testable microservice applications
-- **Apache POI**: Version 5.2.5 - Java library for handling Microsoft Office documents
+- **Apache POI**: v5.2.5 - Java library for handling Microsoft Office documents
-- **Jackson**: Version 2.17.1 - High-performance JSON processor for Java
+- **Jackson**: v2.17.1 - High-performance JSON processor for Java

 **Frontend**
-- **React**: Version 18.2.0 - A JavaScript library for building user interfaces.
+- **React**: v18.2.0 - A JavaScript library for building user interfaces.
-- **Vite**: Version 3.5.0 - Build tool chosen with SWC for Fast Refresh option
+- **Vite**: v3.5.0 - Build tool chosen with SWC for Fast Refresh option
-- **TypeScript**: Version 5.2.2 - Strongly typed JavaScript.
+- **TypeScript**: v5.2.2 - Strongly typed JavaScript.
 Cause why not!
-- **Material-UI (MUI)**: Version 5.15.18 - Popular React UI framework that provides styled components.
+- **Material-UI (MUI)**: v5.15.18 - Popular React UI framework that provides styled components.
-- **styled-components**: Version 5.1.34 - A library that utilizes tagged template literals to style your components.
+- **styled-components**: v5.1.34 - A library that utilizes tagged template literals to style your components.
+- **react-json-view component**: v2.0.0-alpha.24 - A React component for displaying and editing javascript arrays and JSON objects.

 ## Setup and Installation
 This project was created in a Windows environment.
 These instructions were made with Intellij, VS Code, Gradle wrapper, npm, default ports: React w/Vite 5173 // Micronaut 8080.
 Adjust as needed.